 - All poultry - minimum internal temperature of 165°F

 - Stuffing should reach 165 degrees F

-Keep Cold Foods Cold
+19. Keep Cold Foods Cold

-Save Leftovers Safely
+23. Store Leftovers Safely

 Usually after a big holiday meal, there are plenty of leftovers.
-If you are still left with a fair amount of food Schloss and Joachim note to, "...divide cooked foods into small, shallow containers to store in the refrigerator or freezer."
-They say that this makes it easier for the meals to cool quickly and keep better.
+If you are still left with a fair amount of food, Schloss and Joachim recommend you, "...Divide cooked foods into small, shallow containers to store in the refrigerator or freezer."
+They believe this makes it easier for the foods to cool quickly and keep better.

-Safely Giving Homemade Gifts
+25. Safely Give Homemade Gifts

 Using food safety best practices can help ensure that your holiday party and meals are successful.
 As long as you are mindful of cooking and serving temperatures, as well as healthy food storage, your meals and desserts should work out as planned.